ElinaBoman/rootme/README.md

 ## UX
 The design of the website has been created to resemble the main product, plants.
 The goal was to create a design that was inspired by nature with green and calming tones.
 The colors used on the website are mostly green and white.
 The white is to keep the overall look of the website clean and adding more focus to the product.
-In the begining the main background was green, but this took away too much attention from the products as the images would not stand out from the background.
+In the beginning the main background was green, but this took away too much attention from the products as the images would not stand out from the background.
 To make the product images really pop the background was set to white, which allowed the beautiful product images to really stand out.
-Green elements where instead added to buttons.
+Green elements were instead added to buttons.
 This created a nice balance that still had the green nature vibe but also would bring the users attention where it should be, at the products.

-The green color choosen for the project is called Reseda green, which has a calming green note.
-Green is a difficult color to work with because to much of it does not create a appeling look.
-To create a more proffesional look some buttons have black or white background.
+The green color chosen for the project is called Reseda green, which has a calming green note.
+Green is a difficult color to work with because too much of it does not create an appeling look.
+To create a more professional look some buttons have black or white background.
 This created a more organized over all look on the website.

 Most of the text content is black.
-To be able to prioritaze the content on the website, the content of higher value (ex, product information) was set to black.
-The content that did not need the users attention straight away (ex, footer) were set to a ashy tone.
+To be able to prioritize the content on the website, the content of higher value (ex, product information) was set to black.
+The content that did not need the users attention straight away (ex, footer) were set to an ashy tone.

 ![Color-schema](/media/readme/theme-color.png)

 ## Strategy Plane
-In order to create a good user experience and also strategies how to design the project I tried to answer following questions.
+In order to create a good user experience and also strategies how to design the project I tried to answer the following questions.

  What are the User needs?
 - See prices